Stay Safe Over Labor Day Weekend

 Labor Day Weekend in Kentucky

 Holidays should be fun.
 We celebrate Labor Day to spend quality time with our loved ones and enjoy music, travel, and much more.
-While we want to have fun, we cannot deny the fact that that there are dangers in celebrating holidays.
+While we want to have fun, we cannot deny the fact that there are dangers in celebrating holidays.

 As a Kentucky Accident Attorney, I would like to remind Labor Day weekend travelers to observe safe driving practices.
 First on the list is don’t drink and drive, next is to wear your seatbelt at all times, and third is to stay calm.
 With heavy traffic, road rage is more common.
 I also encourage Kentucky motorists and civilians to download KSPOLICE, the new KSP mobile allow, which will enable them to report erratic or impaired drivers.